Yathesh-Hub/AIchatbot/README.md

-🎙️ AI Voice Chatbot with Gemini API
+# 🎙️ AI Voice Chatbot with Gemini API

-This is a simple voice-based AI chatbot built using:

-Google Gemini API (Generative AI responses)

-SpeechRecognition (speech-to-text)

-PyAudio (microphone input)

-pyttsx3 (text-to-speech output)

-The bot listens to your voice, sends the text to Gemini, and speaks the response back.
+This project was **entirely created with AI assistance** using generative tools (like ChatGPT and Gemini).
+It demonstrates how to build a **voice-based chatbot** that listens, understands, and speaks back using Google’s Gemini API.

+---

-🚀 Features
+## 🚀 Features

-🎤 Voice Input – Speak naturally, the bot listens and transcribes your speech.
+- 🎤 **Voice Input** – Speak naturally, and the bot listens and transcribes your speech using SpeechRecognition.

-🤖 Gemini Integration – Uses Google’s Gemini API for smart responses.
+- 🤖 **Gemini Integration** – Generates smart and conversational responses with Google’s Gemini API.

-🔊 Voice Output – Speaks back using text-to-speech (pyttsx3).
+- 🔊 **Voice Output** – Speaks back responses using pyttsx3 text-to-speech.

-🛑 Exit Command – Say "Quit!" to stop the bot.
+- 🛑 **Exit Command** – Say `"Quit!"` to stop the conversation gracefully.

+---

+## 🧠 How It Works
+1. Listens through your microphone (via PyAudio).
+2. Converts speech to text (SpeechRecognition).
+3. Sends the text prompt to **Gemini API** for response.
+4. Uses **pyttsx3** to speak the reply aloud.

+---

+## 🛠️ Tech Stack
+- Python
+- Google Gemini API
+- SpeechRecognition
+- PyAudio
+- pyttsx3

+---

+## 💡 About
+This project was **generated and refined using AI tools** to explore how large language models can assist in building working prototypes for voice-based applications.

+---

-MIT License
+## 📄 License

-Copyright (c) 2025 Yathesh-Hub

-Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal in the Software without restriction, including without limitation the rights to use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of the Software, and to permit persons to whom the Software is furnished to do so, subject to the following conditions:

-The above copyright notice and this permission notice shall be included in all copies or substantial portions of the Software.

-THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE AND NONINFRINGEMENT.
-IN NO EVENT SHALL THE AUTHORS OR COPYRIGHT HOLDERS BE LIABLE FOR ANY CLAIM, DAMAGES OR OTHER LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.
+Open-source under the MIT License.